Cedar Mountain Formation: Other vertebrate fossils

 The various vertebrates are listed by member in the list below.

 Non-vertebrate fossils are more widely distributed in the Cedar Mountain Formation.
 These include the distinctive reproductive structures of fresh water algae that are called charophytes.
 Charophytes are so distinctive that they are used to correlate strata of similar age, and thus were used to show that the Yellow Cat Member was time equivalent to Barremian age strata in England.
 Ostracods, small crustaceans with clam-like shells, also occur in fresh water deposits, along with "finger-clams" or conchostracans.
 Pollen have been found in the Mussentuchit Member and are important for reconstructing the environment.
 In a few places, large petrified logs are known, especially from the Poison Strip.
 These conifer logs are over a meter in diameter and indicate the presence of trees over 30 m (100 feet).
 The distinct wood of the tree fern Tempskya is occasional found as well.

 Data from Carpenter (2006), Cifelli et al. (1999), Kirkland and Madsen (2007), and The Paleobiology Database.

 Other reptiles

 Indeterminate isolated pterosaur remains have been recovered from the Yellow Cat and Mussentuchit Members.

 A partial neochoristodere femur is known from the Yellow Cat Member.

+The egg taxon Mycomorphoolithus, possibly laid by a large non-eusuchian crocodylomorph, is a Mussentuchit Member.